After more than a decade of accolades and controversy, 'The Wendy Williams Show' ends

 "The final original episode of The Wendy Williams Show will air on Friday, June 17th with a video tribute to the iconic host.
 The series comes to an end after 13 successful years in syndication," a spokesperson for the show told Variety.

 The 57-year-old TV host, who has been the show's original host since its premiere in 2009, has not been on the air in her famous purple chair since 2020 following a series of health issues.
-Williams suffers from Graves' disease, an autoimmune disorder affecting the thyroid.
+Williams has Graves' disease, an autoimmune disorder affecting the thyroid.

 Since her two-year absence from the show, a number of guest hosts have filled in, including Leah Remini, Fat Joe and Remy Ma.
 Most recently, the show has been hosted by former co-host of The View, Sherri Shepherd, who will host the show's series finale.